bpops/timeslide/README.md

 ## Useful Links

-If you don't immediately have old black-and-white photos but want to test TimeSlide, here are some useful websites:
+If you just want to test out TimeSlide but don't have black-and-white photos available, here are some nice resources:

 - [the way we were](https://www.reddit.com/r/TheWayWeWere/)
 - [library of congress free-to-use](https://www.loc.gov/free-to-use/)

-## Additional (Current)
+## (Current) Additional Notes

 - TimeSlide is very preliminary; lots of ideas on features to add.
 - Image size and aspect ratio in window are just for display; the saved image will be correct resolution and proportions.